-The LEAD WT (Leadership Education and Development) Program was created to challenge high achieving students to further develop their leadership potential.
-The first cohort of LEAD Scholars will begin the program in August of 2012, thanks to a generous grant from the Texas Pioneer Foundation.
+The Rogers LEAD WT (Leadership Education And Development) Program was created to challenge high achieving students to further develop their leadership potential.
+The first cohort of LEAD Scholars began the program in August of 2012, thanks to a generous grant from the Texas Pioneer Foundation.

-This program will take two years to complete, and will include three main areas: academic, student service, and real world application.
+This program takes two years to complete, and includes three main areas: academic, student service, and real world application.

-LEAD Scholars should expect to spend between 10-15 hours each month to complete the requirements of the program.
+Rogers LEAD WT Scholars should expect to spend between 10-15 hours each month to complete the requirements of the program.
 This time may increase while LEAD Scholars are completing their internship.

-LEAD WT engages students and helps develop their leadership potential through a focused and engaging study of leadership theory along with a meaningful internship and program activities, and provides opportunities for the practical application for these skills through service.
+Rogers LEAD WT challenges students to develop their leadership potential through a focused and engaging study of leadership theory along with a meaningful internship and program activities, and provides opportunities for the practical application of these skills through service.